 Overall costs: Just as expensive as a large convention with slightly cheaper hotel costs

 Youmacon is an interesting convention to say the least.
 Why?

 - The con is one of the largest Anime conventions of North America

-- Involves two venues that are physically far apart from each other: The GM Renaissance Center (GM Center for short) and the Cobo Center (the convention center)
+- Involves two venues that are physically far apart from each other: The GM Renaissance Center (GM Center for short) and the Huntington Place (the convention center)

 - Takes place in Detroit, one of the most dangerous cities in the United States (although the convention area and downtown is very safe and beautiful, which I’ll talk more about in this post)